Nepal-College-of-Information-Technology/project-work-group-22/README.md

 We extend our gratitude to:

-- **Course Instructor**: For guidance on cloud application development
+- **Course Instructor**: Rishi K. Marseni for guidance on cloud application development
 - **NCIT Faculty**: For technical support and project mentorship
 - **Clerk Team**: For excellent authentication service documentation
 - **Vonage Developers**: For comprehensive video API support